 Badabingbadaboom, because you jumped out of the shower happy because this time, you didn’t forget to shave your other leg.

-So, if a paradoxically sounding word can convey messages like these, you probably also agree that tiny miracles can happen no matter how bad MS has you in its grip.
+But, if a paradoxically sounding word like bada-whatever can still convey messages like these, you probably also agree that tiny miracles can happen no matter how bad MS has you in its grip.

 However, life is rarely hopeless.
 It might at times feel dramatically laborious, miserable or even incredulously insane, but this is a temporary state of mind.

-If you‘ve been visiting IMSM the last few weeks, you might have seen the arrival of a few new, shiny widgets.
-The brightest one, “3443 NEEDLES’ VOTED BEST BLOG POST 2018“ has caused a best-selfie-feeling that is still ongoing, and as such, “badabingbadaboom“ is just about the only word I’ve been able to say when being congratulated on that very deed.
+If you‘ve been visiting Ireland, Multiple Sclerosis & Me the last few weeks, you might have seen the arrival of a few new, shiny objects floating around the site.
+The brightest one, “3443 NEEDLES’ VOTED BEST BLOG POST 2018“ has caused a best-selfie-feeling-ev-er that is still ongoing, and as such, “badabingbadaboom“ is just about the only word I’ve been able to say when being congratulated on that very deed.

-The way to the top of the Best Blog Post category started shortly after the announcement of the finalists of the BAI in September.
-This year, my whole blog didn’t make it to the final, however, and my mother and I had therefore been contemplating the possibility of either winning and losing, with, of course, our usual panache for sarcasm.
+The way to the top of the Best Blog Post category in the Blog Award Ireland competition organized by Ashville Media Group in Dublin, started shortly after the announcement of the finalists in September.
+This year, my entire blog was shortlisted but didn’t make it to the final like it has in 2014, 2016 and 2017, but ‘3443 Needles‘ was.
+As such, my Mum and I had been contemplating the possibility of either winning or losing a best blog post award, with, of course, our usual panache for sarcasm.

 Me: “Fourth time in five years I am in the final, Mum.”